liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

 - inversion anchor: Marmousi2 acoustic full-record, 300 iterations

 Do not treat this folder as a task queue.
-Each future performance round should select one bounded target from the route, run the matching tests, record the before/after result, then stop.
+Each future performance round should start with a measured bottleneck, select one bounded target from the route, run the matching tests, record the before/after result, then stop.

+First profiling record:

+- `01-profile-first-bottleneck-probe.md`